Ankitsharma991/Vector-Shift/README.md

 - **FastAPI**: Modern web framework for building APIs with Python.
 - **Uvicorn**: ASGI server to run the FastAPI backend.

-## Future Improvements
+## Improvements Areas
-- Improve validation logic for variables in the Text node to handle more complex scenarios.
+- Improved validation logic for variables in the Text node to handle more complex scenarios.
-- Add more nodes and create a larger node abstraction library.
-- Enhance user experience through better UX/UI feedback and real-time validation.
+- Enhanced user experience through better UX/UI feedback and real-time validation.

-write a readme file code, for the above details. make sure you code contains all the above details